Small Business Loan Calculator

 Managing Small Business Debt and Cash Flow

-For a small business, effectively managing debt is paramount to maintaining healthy cash flow and ensuring long-term viability.
-A business loan, while a powerful tool for growth, introduces a fixed monthly obligation that must be carefully balanced against revenue streams and operating expenses.
-Understanding the precise periodic payment and the total interest burden helps owners make informed decisions about affordability and repayment strategies.
-Proper debt management ensures the business can meet its financial commitments without hindering daily operations or future investment opportunities.
+A business loan introduces a fixed periodic obligation that must be balanced against revenue and operating expenses.
+Understanding the precise payment amount and total interest burden helps owners make informed decisions about affordability.

-The Periodic Payment (P) is derived using the following formula:
+The Periodic Payment (P) is calculated using the standard amortization formula:

 Where:

-• r is the Periodic Interest Rate (Annual Interest Rate / Payments per Year)
+• r = Periodic Interest Rate (Annual Rate / 100 / Payments per Year)

-• n is the Total Number of Payments (Loan Term in years × Payments per Year)
+• n = Total Number of Payments (Term in years x Payments per Year)

 Worked Example: Funding a New Business Venture